silas/sfcache/README.md

 # sfcache

-This is a caching and cache-filling library.
+This is a caching and cache-filling library with the ability to set expire times on values.

 ``` go
 package main